 Queen’s offers merit- and need-based financial awards to entering students who self-identify as First Nations, Inuit, and Métis when applying to Queen’s via the OUAC, as part of the 2 step Indigenous verification process as per Queen's University Policy.
 Please review the accepted forms of ID page.

-To be eligible for a need-based Indigenous Admission Award, students must self-identify on the Admission Bursary Application by February 15.
+To be eligible for a need-based Indigenous Admission Award, students must self-identify on the Financial Aid and Awards Profile by February 15.
 See Student Awards for more information.

 Our Indigenous Community Outreach Coordinator will be your primary contact throughout the application and admission process.
 Contact firstname.lastname@example.org.